 - Provided much of the log scaling architecture, the fill command, PIL

 support for imshow, and provided many examples.
 He also wrote the

-support for dropped axis spines and the buildbot unit testing infrastructure
+support for dropped axis spines and the original buildbot unit

-which triggers the JPL/James Evans platform specific builds and
+testing infrastructure which triggered the JPL/James Evans platform

-regression test image comparisons from svn matplotlib across
+specific builds and regression test image comparisons from svn

 - Charles Twardy